Razyapoo/KGBClusteringDocumentation/clustering_user_documentation.md

     <em>Figure 2.
 Visual groups</em>
 </p>

-<h3 id="hierarchical-level">Hierarchical level</h3>
+<h2 id="hierarchical-level">Hierarchical level</h2>

 > The hierarchical level indicates the depth of the hierarchy at which the node resides.

-<h2 id="how-to-use-the-extension">How to use the extension?</h2>
+<h1 id="how-to-use-the-extension">How to use the extension?</h1>

-This guide will explain and teach you how the *"clustering and grouping"* extension works.
+This guide will explain and teach you how the *"clustering and grouping"* extension works and what benefits it provides.

+<h2 id="configuration-selection">Configuration selection</h2>

+> **Note**
-The Knowledge Graph Browser currently supports only one configuration that allows this extension to be used.
+> The Knowledge Graph Browser currently supports only one configuration that allows this extension to be used.

-<h3 id="configuration-selection">Configuration selection</h3>

 **1)** Choose "Charles Explorer" meta-configuration.
 See the Figure 3 for more detail.